The components of the cryptographic framework are described as follows.

 /dev/crypto pseudo device driver – The private pseudo device driver for using kernel-level cryptographic mechanisms.
 This information is provided to avoid inadvertent deletion of the pseudo device driver.

-Sun HW and SW cryptographic providers – Kernel-level cryptographic services that are provided by Sun Microsystems, Inc. HW refers to hardware cryptographic services such as accelerator boards.
+Oracle HW and SW cryptographic providers – Kernel-level cryptographic services that are provided by Oracle Corporation HW refers to hardware cryptographic services such as accelerator boards.
 SW refers to kernel modules that provide cryptographic services, such as an implementation of a cryptographic algorithm.

 Kernel cryptographic framework daemon – The private daemon that is responsible for managing system resources for cryptographic operations.
 The daemon is also responsible for verifying cryptographic providers.